chuanconggao/extratools/docs/functions/sortedtools.md

 !!! success
     This implementation is space efficient.
 If there are $n$ sequences, only $O(n)$ space is used.

+!!! success
+    `sortedtools.matchingfrequencies` is more efficient than `seqtools.matchingfrequencies`.

 !!! tip
     For the frequency of each item within a single sequence, use `toolz.itertoolz.frequencies`.